harlanx/mkv_profile/README.md

         - NOTE: If Default is used in the Flag Order, It will set the Default Flag to a subtitle track that doesn't have any of the available track flags set to true.
 - Modifiers
     - User can specify text or regex pattern that will be replaced by another specified text or an empty text.
+    - Recommended to put longer text and Regex that matches long text at the start of the list and shortest text at the end of the list
 - Specify Extra options (mkvmerge commands) for tracks

 ## Title Scanning